hamcuks/opencanopy-icon-set/README.md

 ![Image of Fluent Icon Style](fluent-icon-style/ss/27103518.png)

 ## Note:
-Make sure, you're using same version of OpenCanopy as you Opencore
+Make sure, you're using same version of OpenCanopy as your Opencore